stLoiz/react-redux-advance-sample/README.md

 This is a simple demo project showing best practices of redux advance.

-The functinality of the demo project basically is to  increase, subtract, add a number and store the result or remove it.
+The functionality of the demo project basically is to  increase, subtract, add a number and store the result or remove it.
 By using the buttons:
 * Increase: it increases the result by 1
 * Decrease: it decreases the result by 1